-Trustee since 2013, Craig is an historian and banker.
-He is a Vice Chairman at Bank of America Merrill Lynch in London, where he has advised companies in Europe, Asia and the Middle East.
+Trustee since 2013, Craig is a historian and banker.
+He is a Vice Chairman at the Bank of America Merrill Lynch in London, where he has advised companies in Europe, Asia and the Middle East.
 Prior to that, he worked at Morgan Stanley and Cambridge Energy Research Associates.
-He received a BA and a PhD from Harvard and wrote a dissertation on Tatar-Muscovite relations in the 15th and 16th centuries.
-He also earned an M Litt in Middle Eastern Languages from Oxford, where he was a Rhodes Scholar.
+He received a BA and a PhD from Harvard University and wrote a dissertation on Tatar-Muscovite relations in the 15th and 16th centuries.
+He also earned an MLitt in Middle Eastern Languages from Oxford University, where he was a Rhodes Scholar.
 He has been an IREX Fellow at the National University of Uzbekistan and a Fulbright Scholar at the Russian State Archives of Ancient Acts (RGADA).
 Craig currently serves on the Advisory Board of Harvard University’s Davis Center for Russian and Eurasian Studies and is writing a book on the Russian oil industry in the 19th and 20th centuries.

 Trustee since 2008, Sergei is a partner at Ashurst, an international law firm in London where he heads the firm’s Russian & CIS practice.
 Born in Moscow, he studied theatre and published theatre reviews in Russia, before pursuing his graduate legal studies in the United States and London.
 In 2006 he co-translated The Coast of Utopia by Tom Stoppard, which was published in hardback by Inostranka publishers, and produced for the stage by the Russian Youth Theatre (RAMT) in Moscow in 2007.

-Masha Gordon leads the emerging markets equity portfolio management team at PIMCO, where she is an executive vice president based in their London office.
-Before joining PIMCO in 2010, she was head of global emerging markets equity strategy at Goldman Sachs Asset Management, and a lead portfolio manager for the Goldman Sachs Emerging Markets Equity Fund.
+Masha leads the emerging markets equity portfolio management team at PIMCO, where she is an Executive Vice President based in their London office.
+Before joining PIMCO in 2010, she was Head of Global Emerging Markets Equity Strategy at Goldman Sachs Asset Management, and a lead portfolio manager for the Goldman Sachs Emerging Markets Equity Fund.
 She started her career as a reporter for the Moscow bureau of The Washington Post.
-She holds a BA in political science from the University of Wisconsin, and an MA in law and diplomacy from the Fletcher School of Law and Diplomacy at Tufts University, where she is now a Vice Chair of the Board of Overseers.
+She holds a BA in Political Science from the University of Wisconsin, and an MA in Law and Diplomacy from the Fletcher School of Law and Diplomacy at Tufts University, where she is now a Vice Chair of the Board of Overseers.

-Viv Groskop is a writer, comedian, broadcaster and committed Russophile.
+Viv is a writer, comedian, broadcaster and committed Russophile.
 Raised in Bruton, Somerset, she is the Artistic Director of the Independent Bath Literature Festival.
-A fluent Russian speaker, she has a First in French and Russian from Selwyn College, Cambridge, and a Masters with Distinction in Russian Studies from SSEES.
+A fluent Russian speaker, she has a degree in French and Russian from Cambridge University, and a Masters in Russian Studies from the School of Slavonic and East European Studies.
 A regular contributor to BBC Radio 4 (Front Row, Saturday Review, Loose Ends), over the past twenty years her byline has appeared in all the major newspapers from the Mail on Sunday and the Daily Telegraph to the Guardian and the Observer.
 She has reported in depth on the Nord-Ost siege, Beslan and the Litvinenko case.
 She worked for Russian Vogue from London as a contributing editor for 10 years and has lived in Moscow and St Petersburg.
-Her best-selling comedy memoir I Laughed, I Cried ("heroic" - The Times) charted her move into stand-up comedy in her late thirties and formed the basis of her first five-star Edinburgh show in 2013.
+Her best-selling comedy memoir I Laughed, I Cried charted her move into stand-up comedy in her late thirties and formed the basis of her first five-star Edinburgh show in 2013.

-A writer, journalist and broadcaster based in the UK since 1996, Alexander Kan was previously a leading jazz and rock critic, and organiser of new music festivals and events in St. Petersburg.
+A writer, journalist and broadcaster based in the UK since 1996, Alexander was previously a leading jazz and rock critic, and organiser of new music festivals and events in St. Petersburg.
 He has worked as art and culture correspondent for the BBC Russian Service while continuing his work in music production and events.
-He is the author of two books on the Soviet/post-Soviet new music scene.
+He is the author of two books on the Soviet and post-Soviet new music scene.